Pathfinder Adventure Path #44: Trial of the Beast (Carrion Crown 2 of 6) (PFRPG) (based on

 Despite these complaints, I felt like this book was something unique, and overall I think this gamble paid off and created an extremely memorable and fascinating experience.
 I also prefer this game over The Haunting of Harrowstone, as that one had a lot less humor and surprises to it.
 If your players would love to play through just a good, old-fashioned murder mystery with a twist, Trial of the Beast may very well be the perfect backbone for your adventure experience.
 I’m excited to begin book 3.

 Has very strong roleplay and hack and slash elements.
 Both sides of my group enjoyed it, until the end.
 The fina; battle is a huge let down, as is the battle in book 3.
-I use map tools, so I'm mostly just programming stuff in, and if its really horrible I usually notice when I'm running it;) Anyway, if I could do anything eover, it would be the boss battles of book 2 and 3, and rewrite them myself.
+I use map tools, so I'm mostly just programming stuff in, and if its really horrible I usually notice when I'm running it;) It looses an entire star because the boss battle is not very well designed, and effectively makes the PCs cheerleaders.
+Anyway, if I could do anything over, it would be the boss battles of book 2 and 3, and rewrite them myself.